coskundeniz/ad_clicker/README.md

 # ad_clicker

+### Use [premium version](https://github.com/coskundeniz/google-ad-clicker-premium) for more features and better stability.

+---

 This command-line tool clicks ads for a certain query on Google search using [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) package.
 Supports proxy, running multiple simultaneous browsers, ad targeting/exclusion, and running in loop.

 > You can find the premium versions [here for Google](https://github.com/coskundeniz/google-ad-clicker-premium) and [here for Bing](https://github.com/coskundeniz/bing-ad-clicker-premium).